Karthik-Ragunath/avatar_skin_joint_fitting/README.md

 `Variant 1 - Multi-Pose Encoder With Multi-Expert Decoder` __SEEMS TO BE THE ARCHITECTURE SETUP TO USE__

 ----------------------
-## 5. FINE-TUNING Multi-Pose Encoder With Multi-Expert Decoder VARIANT FOR 20 EPOCHS
+## 5. FINE-TUNING Multi-Pose Encoder With Multi-Expert Decoder Auto-Encoder For 20 Epochs

 ### 5.1 `TRAINING LOSS FOR 20 EPOCHS`